statsig-io/docs/docs/client/jsClientSDK.md

 title: Javascript Client SDK
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 :::info
 These docs are for using our javascript SDK in a single-user, client side context.
 For server side javascript and multi-user contexts, try our [node js server sdk](server/nodejsServerSDK)
 :::

-The js-client-sdk and the accompanying docs are [open source and hosted on github](https://github.com/statsig-io/js-client-sdk/tree/main/docs).
+The js-client-sdk and the accompanying docs are [open source and hosted on github](https://github.com/statsig-io/js-client/tree/main/docs).

 ## The Basics {#the-basics}